Monday, December 7, 2015

 We stopped at the Antebellum Welcome Center in Jackson County, Moss Point, Mississippi.

-Sculptor Marlin Miller working on a large oak near Hard Rock Casino Resort in Biloxi Mississippi.
+Sculptor Marlin Miller is working on a large oak near Hard Rock Casino Resort in Biloxi, Mississippi.
 It is named "Marlin's Marlin".
-This is just one of his many pieces
+This is just one of his many pieces.

-We traveled the freeway of the Gulf Coast crossing the swamp land area of Escatawpa River, through Pascagoula, Gautier, Ocean Springs, to Biloxi, MS.
+We traveled the Gulf Coast freeway, crossing the swampy area of the Escatawpa River, through Pascagoula, Gautier, Ocean Springs, and to Biloxi, MS.

-As we topped the I-10 Interstate in Biloxi we could see several casinos and as we exited the interstate we could see the Gulf, the beautiful white sandy beaches, and the Biloxi Lighthouse.
-We rode past the casinos to Veterans Memorial Park where we stopped to take pictures.
+As we topped the I-10 in Biloxi, we could see several casinos, and as we exited the interstate, we could see the Gulf, the beautiful white-sand beaches, and the Biloxi Lighthouse.
+We rode past the casinos to Veterans Memorial Park, where we stopped to take pictures.

-We rode back to the welcome center to find out where we could purchase tickets to ride the trolley.
+We rode back to the welcome center to find out where we could buy trolley tickets.

-We were told that we would have to hurry to catch the trolley because it was leaving in a few minutes.
+We were told we had to hurry to catch the trolley because it was leaving in a few minutes.

-I caught up with the driver, Carla Beaugez Taconi, she said to climb aboard, that she had not collected for the ride.
+I caught up with the driver, Carla Beaugez Taconiwho said to climb aboard, that she had not collected for the ride.

 So we climbed aboard the back of the open-air trolley, so I could take pictures.

-When Carla was not telling stories about Biloxi, she was playing upbeat music from that area.
+When Carla wasn't telling stories about Biloxi, she was playing upbeat music from the area.

-Carla showed us what real southern hospitality is all about the way she greeted everyone she met.
+Carla showed us what authentic southern hospitality is all about, the way she greeted everyone she met.

 Carla made you feel like you were a part of her family and her neighbor.